 The Local Loopback setting controls the direction of the local loopback.
 The settings are off (no loopback), ta (loopback toward the DSL or U interface) and net (loopback toward the WAN) for lt and nt mode and n/a for lunt and lult mode.

 LB CHAN

-The Loopback Channel setting places the local loopback on either B1 (the first B-channel), B2 (the second B-channel), B1+B2 (both B-channels) and 2B+D (both B-channels plus a D-channel, used for BRI-2 U8-SC and BRI-2 U8 cards).
-These settings are available in lt and nt Terminal mode.
+The Loopback Channel setting places the local loopback on either B1 (the first B-channel), B2 (the second B-channel), or B1+B2 (both B-channels).

 LBGEN MD